-Corporate Governance Statement 2021
+Corporate Governance Statement 2022

-Cleanaway Waste Management Limited (Cleanaway or the Company) believes that high standards of corporate governance are critical to the achievement of business objectives and, in turn, the creation and protection of shareholders' interests, through effective oversight, risk management and transparency.
+Cleanaway Waste Management Limited (Cleanaway or the Company)'s mission is To Make A Sustainable Future Possible Together.
+It is how we contribute and create value for our people, our customers, our investors and our planet.
+Cleanaway believes that high standards of corporate governance are key to delivering on its mission and are critical to the achievement of business objectives and, in turn, the creation and protection of shareholders' interests, through effective oversight, risk management and transparency.